valtix-security/terraform-gcp-setup/README.md

 Create Service Accounts, enable API Services and prepare your GCP account to enable Valtix Controller access your account and deploy Valtix Security Gateways.
 The repo provides a full working example.
 You can clone this and use this as a module from your other terraform scripts.

 # Requirements
 1. Enable terraform to access your GCP account.
-Check here for the options https://registry.terraform.io/providers/hashicorp/google/latest/docs (Quick Summary: `gcloud auth application-default login` or if you intend to use a Service Account to run terraform, then create a key for the service account and provided the downloaded file as the value of the `gcp_credentials_file` )
+Check here for the options https://registry.terraform.io/providers/hashicorp/google/latest/docs (Quick Summary: `gcloud auth application-default login` or if you intend to use a Service Account to run terraform, then create a key for the service account and provide the downloaded file as the value of the `gcp_credentials_file` )
 1. Permissions/Roles required for the user that runs this terraform:
     * Logging Admin
     * Pub/Sub Admin